-Students who have loans should check with the lengths agent the correct number in ancial Aid http://finaid.wisc.edu/ to make sure that they have registered for the correct number of credits.
-Contact your Students who have loans should check with the lending agent through the Office o
+Students who have loans should check with the Office of Financial Aid to make sure that they have registered for the correct number of credits.
+Contact your lender for specific credit rules, which may differ from those listed in this Handbook.